aldorona/contur/README.txt

 Sivells reports the input cards and output file of a MACH 4 axisymmetric nozzle.
 The version of the code in this repository was run in May 2019 on this test case and the same output was obtained.

-The author, Luiza Florentina Zavalan, under the guide of project supervisor Aldo Rona, typeset Appendix D from the freely available source code listing at https://apps.dtic.mil/dtic/tr/fulltext/u2/a062944.pdf Significant effort was put in to interpret the low-resolution scan and to disambigue similar typographical symbols (e.g. * from +, 5 from S).
+Florentina-Luiza Zavalan, under the guide of project supervisor Aldo Rona, typeset Appendix D from the freely available source code listing at https://apps.dtic.mil/dtic/tr/fulltext/u2/a062944.pdf Significant effort was put in to interpret the low-resolution scan and to disambigue similar typographical symbols (e.g. * from +, 5 from S).

+Aldo Rona translated the code in FORTRAN90.
 If you find any bug while testing, please report it to the authors: aldo.rona@le.ac.uk, flz1@leicester.ac.uk

 License: See LICENSE.txt.
 Code users must acknowledge the